ssbsukirat/medicine/Neurology/Migraine and other primary headaches.md

 		- 10-day course of prednisone, beginning at 60 mg daily for 7 days and followed by a rapid taper
 		- Greater occipital nerve injection with lidocaine and corticosteroids last upto 6-8 weeks
 		- galcanezumab has been approved by the FDA for treatment of episodic cluster headache
+		- verapamil as the first-line preventive treatment for patients with chronic cluster headache or with prolonged bouts
+		- verapamil doses far in excess of those administered for cardiac disorders.
+The initial dose range is 40–80 mg twice daily; effective doses may be as high as 960 mg/d
+		- Verapamil can cause heart block by slowing conduction in the atrioventricular node.
+A baseline ECG is recommended for all patients.
+The ECG is repeated 10 days after a dose change in patients whose dose is being increased above 240 mg daily.
+Dose increases are usually made in 80-mg increments.